 Teacher: Don’t.
 Art just happens.

-The key thread that has tied together all of my various interests and projects has been the desire to understand and practice creativity.
+A key thread that has tied together all of my interests and projects has been the desire to understand and practice creativity.
 What is creativity?
 How does it work?
 How can we get better at it?

-It started in high school, when I needed to write a song for a school assignment.
+In high school, I needed to write a song for a school assignment.
 It was painful.
 It had to be about Romeo and Juliet.
 I struggled.
 Then my teacher decided it would be a good idea to play the recorded song during our final exam.
 Mortifying.

 But, it planted another curiosity.
 How do people do this?
 Why is it so hard?
 What are the challenges and skills involved in writing a song, in creating anything?